-Pre-audit: Medical audits on prospective and prior period coverage reinsurance cases will be determined based on statistically valid retrospective random sampling.
-For closed contracts, a 100% audit will be conducted.
-AHCCCSA, Division of Health Care Management, Reinsurance Unit, will generate the sampling and will notify DES/DDD of documentation needed for the retrospective medical audit process to occur at DES/DDD's offices.
+Pre-audit: Medical audits on prospective and prior period coverage reinsurance cases will be determined based on statistically valid retrospective random sampling or on targeted cases/encounters selected on utilization trend information.
+For closed contracts, a 100% audit may be conducted.
+AHCCCSA, Division of Health Care Management, Reinsurance Unit, will generate the cases and/or encounters selected and will notify DES/DDD of documentation needed for the medical audit process to occur.
+The Reinsurance Unit may select cases based on encounter data received during the existing contract year to ensure timeliness of the audit process.

-On-Site Audits: AHCCCSA will give DES/DDD at least 45 days advance notice of any on-site audit.
+Audits: AHCCCSA will give DES/DDD at least 45 days advance notice of any on-site audit.
 DES/DDD shall have all requested medical records and financial documentation on-site and available to the nurse auditors.
 Any documents not requested in advance by AHCCCSA shall be made available upon request of the Audit Team during the course of the audit.
 A DES/DDD representative shall be available to the Audit Team at all times during AHCCCSA on-site audit activities.
-While on-site, DES/DDD shall provide the Audit Team with workspace, access to a telephone, electrical outlets and privacy for conferences.
+If an audit should be conducted on-site, DES/DDD shall provide the Audit Team with workspace, access to a telephone, electrical outlets and privacy for conferences.